 What to do if you believe you’re the victim of fraud

 Our priority is to prevent fraud from happening in the first place, but when it does occur we’ll support you trying to recover your money with our claims process.
-If you think you’ve been the victim of a scam, call our Fraud and Security Team on 0345 835 3353 straight away.
-Our lines are open 24 hours a day, 7 days a week.
+If you think you’ve been the victim of a scam, call our Fraud and Security team on 0345 366 1281, Monday - Friday 8am - 6pm, Saturday and Sunday - closed.

 Telling us everything about your situation gives us the best possible chance to recover your money.